samsquire/esoteric-knowledge/README.md

 # We are components of minds of other people

-Each letter is a person.
-Each
+Each letter is a new person at a smaller scale.
+Our cells

 # Pointing, looking, facing